5fing3rs/3DRecognition/README.md

     ├── detector.py
     ├── Item.py
     ├── main.py
-    ├── match.py
     ├── requirements.txt
     ├── template_generator.py
     ├── tests
+    │   ├── test_logging.py
     │   ├── test_template_generator.py
+    │   ├── test_tracking.py
+    │   ├── test_videostream_reception.py
-    │   └── test_videostream_reception.py
+    │   └── test_video_utilities.py
     ├── utilities.py
     ├── video_utils.py
     ├── video_writer.py
     └── window.py
 ```
-### src
+### Modules

 `main.py` - Main file which runs the whole software
-`match.py` - Contains functions for generating edge templates from video and matching with best possible models
 `Config.py` - Global constants declaration
 `Item.py` - Contains classes for all models
 `template_generator.py` - Generates edge templates based on video of edge template
+`detector.py` - Declares the detector class which contains the matching algorithm for the software
 `utilities.py` - Used for printing progress bars to provide a better UI
 `video_utils.py` - Contains functions to change the resolution of the video
 `video_writer.py` - Writes the output video
 `window.py` - Defines the specifications and design of the bounding box

 ## Install prerequisites

 `pip3 install -r requirements.txt`

-## Generate edge templates of mesh models
+## Generating edge templates from mesh models

 `python3 template_generator.py -tv <path-to-training-video> -a [rotation-angle-interval]`

-## Run Software
+## Run software

 `python3 main.py <--templatedir> <path-to-template-directory> [--videofile] [path-to-video-file]`

+## Testing the software

+- Standard software tests can be run by executing the test programs in the `tests` directory
+- All tests can be run by executing the `tox` command.  `pip3 install tox` to install tox.

 ## Notes

 - By default the software takes input from the web camera of the device.
-If a pre-recorded video needs to be used, videofile path has to be specified along with the --videofile(or -v) argument.
+If a pre-recorded video needs to be used, videofile path has to be specified along with the --videofile (or -v) argument.

 - Currently, data directory has only syringe and heart edge templates generated.
-Edge templates of other mesh models can be generated using the Projection script with a provided video file of the projected 3D mesh model
+Edge templates of other mesh models can be generated using the template_generator script with a provided video file of the projected 3D mesh model